 Sophie Dilworth Ba Nurs (Hons 1), PhD

 Sophie is a post-doctoral researcher and registered nurse working with Hunter Aged Care Services.
 She has experience with mixed method and qualitative research methodologies applied within the clinical setting.
 Sophie's research interests include the psychosocial impacts of cancer and chronic disease, older people, people with dementia and the implementation of evidence to change practice.
-She currently works as an ACAT assessor at Hunter ACAT, HNE Health.
+She currently works with the Dementia Advisory Service, HNE Health.